yunusskeete/PHilita/README.md

 # PHilita
-A dynamic routing planner for public transit optimisation.
+A dynamic route planner for public transit optimisation.